SEAN MCDOWELL BLOG

 One of the great things about Christianity is that there are answers to tough questions.
 Let me say it again so it sinks in—there are answers to tough questions.
 There are brilliant Christian scholars providing thoughtful answers to the toughest questions your professors will raise.
 If you really want to find an answer you can find it.
 Many young people don’t want to do the work so they simply adopt the views of their professors and end up walking away from their faith.

 Here are three quick words of advice: (1) Befriend Christian professors on campus.
-Get to know them and talk to them about tough questions that arise in class.
 (2) Find a solid Christian ministry, such as Campus Crusade for Christ, Navigators, or a good local church.
-There will be people there who can help you intellectually find answers to tough questions.
 (3) Do your research!
 Consider organizations such as Cross Examined, Stand to Reason, Reasonable Faith, Cold Case Christianity, or SeanMcDowell.org.
 Have you determined, like Daniel, to stay strong in your beliefs?

 3. Being Healthy